tsbraun1891/611FinalProject/README.md

 GUILoanRequest.java: This class represents the window that admin to deal with loan requests.
 It will show the amount of fund that the admin has, and when admin chooses a specific loan request, its requested amount, currency type, and the collateral will be shown.
 Admin can approve or deny the loan request depending on these info.

-User.java: Abstract class, and the class represents all users, which is super class of Customer and Admin, and also extends BalanceHandler.

-UserType.java: The class is a enum class, which represents user types

-Customer.java: The class represents all customers, and also is a subclass of User class.
-It has interaction with loan.

-Admin.java: The class represents admin, and also is a subclass of User class.
-It also has interaction with loan.

-ATM.java: Abstract ATM class, Bank.java extends it.
-It shows the basic functions of an ATM.
-The main purpose of this class is for future extension.

-Bank.java: The class represents bank, and has basic functions of bank, which interactes with accounts, users, transactions, currency, and IO.
-It also extends ATM class.

-BalanceHandler.java: Abstract class, and the class handles all actions with balance, also is a super class of User, Account, and Loan class